PhilipYip1988/vmware-workstation-installation-guide/windows-2000-guest/readme.md

 ### WSUS Offline Update

 The last version of WSUS Offline Update to support Windows 2000 was 6.6.5.

-This no longer works as Microsoft removed the downloads WSUS Offline updates uses from their servers.
 The Website Archive.org hosts the ISO created from WSUS Offline Update before Microsoft removed Windows 2000 downloads from their download servers:

 * [WSUS Offline Update Windows 2000](https://archive.org/details/wsusoffline-w2k-enu)